openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 sudo launchctl stop io.parity.ethereum
 ```

-Another way, is to issue a _hang-up_ (HUP) call for the Parity client, i.e.:
+Another way is to issue a _hang-up_ (HUP) call for the Parity client, i.e.:

 ```bash
 killall -HUP parity